 THE FIRST OF ITS KIND IN COSTA RICA

-The C.R.A.R.C. was established by Brian Kubicki in 2002, to fulfill the need of a project specifically focused on conducting biological research on amphibians throughout Costa Rica, and at the same time actively working on designing and putting into practice pioneering methods of in situ conservation in one of the most biologically diverse regions on the planet, that of the lower and mid-elevation slopes of the central Caribbean zone of Costa Rica.
-The central Caribbean slopes of Costa Rica are home to one of the richest amphibian species assemblages on the planet, yet so much remains to be explored and studied.
-Our goal is to continue working on filling in the existing gaps in the knowledge of the Costa Rican amphibians.
+The Guayacán Rainforest Reserve (Costa Rican Amphibian Research Center) is a truly unique small family owned and operated private reserve and eco-lodge project.
+The project was established by Brian Kubicki in 2002, to fulfill the need of a project specifically focused on conducting biological research on amphibians throughout Costa Rica, and at the same time actively working on designing and putting into practice pioneering methods of in situ conservation in one of the most biologically diverse regions on the planet, that of the lower and mid-elevation slopes of the central Caribbean zone of Costa Rica.
+The central Caribbean slopes of Costa Rica are home to one of the richest amphibian species assemblages on the planet, yet so much remains to be explored, studied, and understood.

 Our efforts are made possible thanks to the funds that are generated by our visitors and private donations.
 Please consider helping support our efforts by coming to visit us on your next trip to Costa Rica or by making a donation.